 The study and the setup of the seismic arrays were initiated and conceived by IW and GR.
 IW was also responsible for project administration.
-CL analyzed the data and prepared the figures.
+CL analyzed the data and prepared the figures for the here presented work.
 CL wrote the manuscript as part of her PhD under supervision of GR.
 The manuscript was revised by GR and IW.
 All authors took part in the field work.